FastVPSEestiOu/flood_shield/README.md

 Please be aware!
 It's first beta realease of tool!

 We sniff and parse all incoming http requests.
-If any IP made more than XX requests per second (with same method and URI) we will trigger ipset ban immediately.
+If any IP made more than XX requests per second (with same host, method and URI) we will trigger ipset ban immediately.

 Compatibility: only Linux, Debian 7+, CentOS 6+